-- 9-10: Promoters – employees who are more likely to speak positively, or promote the organization to others
+- 9-10: Promoters – employees who are more likely to speak positively, or promote the organisation to others

 - 7-8: Passives – neutral employees

-- 0-6: Detractors – employees who are more likely to speak negatively about the organization
+- 0-6: Detractors – employees who are more likely to speak negatively about the organisation

 The eNPS is calculated using the following formula: